FindMySchool LogoFindMySchool

 A village primary with growing demand, a clear behaviour and values framework, and a practical approach to learning that puts reading, writing, and mathematics front and centre.
 The school day is tightly organised, with gates opening at 8:40am and lessons starting at 8:45am, and wraparound care available through CATS (Childcare at Tetney School) from 7:30am to 6:00pm.

-On outcomes, the most recent published Key Stage 2 data indicates that 73% of pupils met the expected standard in reading, writing and mathematics combined in 2024, above the England average of 62%.
-At the higher standard, 15% reached greater depth across reading, writing and mathematics, compared with an England average of 8%.
-Reading and mathematics scaled scores (both 103) sit above the England reference point of 100.
+On outcomes, the latest Key Stage 2 data indicates that 70% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 10% reached greater depth across reading, writing and mathematics.
+Reading (107), mathematics (104) and GPS (108) scaled scores sit above the expected-standard threshold of 100.

 Demand looks steady rather than frantic, but still competitive, with 19 applications for 11 Reception offers in the latest admissions data, and an oversubscribed status recorded for that intake route.